spatialsimulator/XitoSBML/README.md

 Here is a screencast of above procedure.
 ![example2](./screenshots/example2.gif "Convert segmented images to Spatial SBML")

+You can find example images and converted Spatial SBML model under `examples` directory.

 The mathematical (spatial) model created by this example can be executed by spatial simulator which supports Spatial SBML.
 For example, you can use our [SpatialSimulator](https://github.com/spatialsimulator) for executing your model.
 We have provided [Docker image](https://github.com/funasoul/docker-spatialsim) for SpatialSimulator, so that you can easily install and run SpatialSimulator on your environment.